Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 This is the engine.
 We earn coverage and mentions in the sources AI models trust, the trade titles, the national press, the credible specialist sites.
 We build the citable assets too.
 The original data, the expert commentary, the genuinely useful pages that get referenced.
 This is where most of the movement comes from, and it is the part the schema crowd cannot easily copy.

-3. Honest measurement
+3. Honest, clear measurement

 What this looks like in practice

-We run the audit and the cause is nearly always the same.
-Their rivals get quoted in the trade press, mentioned in roundups on credible sites, and referenced by analysts.
+We run the audit and the cause is nearly always the same; their rivals get quoted in the trade press, mentioned in roundups on credible sites, and referenced by analysts.
 Our new client has a lovely website that nobody outside the company links to or talks about.
 The AI has nothing to repeat.

 So we go and change that.
 We get them commenting on the issues their buyers actually care about, in the titles those buyers read.
 We turn their own data into something worth citing.
 A few months later the same prompt starts including them, because the open web finally has a reason to.